-The librarian is available to assist students in locating materials.
+The library is open from 7:30 am - 5:30 pm Monday-Thursday.
+The librarian is available to assist students in locating materials and identifying resources for students.
 In order to maintain the library atmosphere conducive to research, quiet study, browsing and reading, the librarian reserves the right to ask students not involved in quiet and productive activities to leave the library.
-The library is open from 7:30 am - 5:30 pm during school days.
 Library books need to be returned at the conclusion of the school year.
-If a book is lost, the student will be billed for the replacement cost of the book.
+If a book is lost, the student will be invoiced for the replacement cost of the book.